 As one of Santa Barbara’s leading long-standing professional caterers and seeing so many caterers come and go in our area, it is paramount to us that our clients receive the full service experience.
 There is simply no other option but to offer “full service” as our “basic” service.
-Because of this, we developed a list of the top questions to ask your caterer when you are in the interview process.
+Because of this, we developed a list of the top questions to ask a caterer for an event.
 We teamed up with Santa Barbara Event Planner Kerry Lee Dickey of Santa Barbara Wine Country Weddings & Events at the bottom of our Top 10 Questions to Ask Your Caterer to offer you her required Checklist that she gives all her brides when they are interviewing caterers, as well.

 - Are you licensed and insured?

 - How long have you been in business (a minimum of 3-5 years should give confidence to the client)

 - Are you “Full Service” – that is, do you offer event planning services with regard to every element of ordering all rentals, knowing the wedding location’s policies, clean up, service ratio standards, service etiquette , and assist with a food and beverage timeline to ensure all timed events with regard to the reception / meal go off seamlessly?
 Do you provide a dedicated on site Event Manager to oversee the event from beginning to end ? (see suggested checklist below from Event Planner Kerry Lee Dickey of Santa Barbara Wine Country Weddings & Events)

 - Do you work with several rental companies to ensure the lowest price possible on rental quotes?

 - Do you include service charge and tax?
 What are any other extras that may appear on my bill?

 - What is your deposit schedule?
 Is it non-refundable?
 What is your cancellation policy?

 - Do you have references from previous clients but also from other well-established event vendors with whom you have worked?